-Internationally, Masters rowers have an annual championships called the FISA Masters Championships.
+Internationally, Masters rowers have an annual championships called the World Rowing Masters Regatta.

-There is a British Rowing Masters Championships which takes place annually in June and the Vesta Veterans Head (March) and the Veteran Fours Head (November) are also hotly contested events.
+There is a British Rowing Masters Championships which takes place annually in June and the Vesta Veterans Head (March), the Henley Masters Regatta (July), and the Veteran Fours Head (November) are also hotly contested events.

 You can talk to other Masters rowers and find matching competition on Facebook - www.facebook.com/GBMastersRowing.